widhihanantyo/sandec-fcc/README.md

 (1.)
 Download and install nodejs 4.x.x, mongodb 3.x.x, and  7-zip.

 (2.)
 After downloading/cloning this repository, navigate to folder and
        extract the three .7z files for data,public and node_modules folders to the immediate directory.
+      Note the tree below  to avoid duplication of the folders.

+	master:.
+	+---.github
+	+---client
+	+---common
+	+---config
+	+---data
+	¦   +   ...
+	+---node_modules
+	¦   +---.bin
+	¦   +---accepts
+	¦   +---adler32
+	¦   +---async
+	¦   +---babel-cli
+	¦   +	...
+	+---public
+	¦   +---bower_components
+	¦   +---css
+	¦   +---fonts
+	¦   +	...
+	+---test

 (3. ) In the folder, open a command line interface by typing
       "cmd" in the address bar and pressing enter.

 (4.)
-Check if nodejs mongodb is added to your PATH variable open
+Check if nodejs and mongodb are added to your PATH variable.
-    a command line interface and type "mongod --version".
+ 	For mongodb, open a command line interface and type "mongod --version".
     The result should be  v3.x.x.
 If it is not recognized as an internal or external.
 Add
    C:\Program Files\MongoDB\Server\3.0\bin to your PATH variable
    (depends on where mongodb was installed on your system).
+   For nodejs check "node --version".
+Repeat similar steps as above, if missing.